Common galaxias: Description

-They are commonly found in small schools or shoals in slow-moving water, but can be more solitary in swifter streams.

 Distribution and habitat

 Common galaxias are one of the most widely distributed freshwater fish in the world.
-They inhabit Chile (35–55°S), Patagonia, Argentina, the Falkland Islands, some Pacific Islands such as New Caledonia, New Zealand, and coastal streams in south-eastern Australia, Tasmania, and southwest Western Australia.
+They inhabit Chile (35–55°S), Patagonia, Argentina, the Falkland Islands, some Pacific Islands such as New Caledonia, New Zealand, coastal streams in south-eastern Australia, Tasmania, and southwest Western Australia and numerous waterfilled cenotes and caves in south-eastern South Australia.

+They are commonly found in small schools or shoals in slow-moving water, but can be more solitary in swifter streams.
 Adults are mainly found in still or slow-moving water in the lower parts of coastal streams and rivers, or around the edges of lagoons; they can tolerate a wide range of natural conditions.
 If oxygen levels are low as a result of eutrophication, they can jump out of the water (emerse) and take up oxygen through their skin as a last resort.
 They need access to riparian vegetation for spawning, and usually live in river systems with access to the sea, as their larval stage is marine.
-They tend to be found in lower-elevation streams as unlike other species of Galaxias they cannot climb past waterfalls.
+They tend to be found in lower-elevation streams as, unlike other species of Galaxias, they cannot climb past waterfalls.

 Common galaxias can become land-locked (such as in five lakes in Northland, New Zealand), feeding and breeding in large beds of reeds.